bigwiv/Biopython-cn/chr18.rst

 The above code works fine on small examples, but there are two problems applying this to larger sequences, which we will address below.
 First off all, this brute force approach to the all against all comparisons is very slow.
-Instead, we°Øll compile dictionaries mapping the window sized sub-sequences to their locations, and then take the set intersection to find those sub-sequences found in both sequences.
+Instead, we‚Äôll compile dictionaries mapping the window sized sub-sequences to their locations, and then take the set intersection to find those sub-sequences found in both sequences.
 This uses more memory, but is *much* faster.
 Secondly, the ``pylab.imshow()`` function is limited in the size of matrix it can display.
-As an alternative, we°Øll use the ``pylab.scatter()`` function.
+As an alternative, we‚Äôll use the ``pylab.scatter()`` function.

 We start by creating dictionaries mapping the window-sized sub-sequences